How do I find data relating to research collaborations?

 Why research collaboration matters

-Research collaborations bring together diverse expertise, perspectives, and resources—often leading to more innovative, high-impact outcomes.
-Collaborations can:
+Research collaborations bring together diverse expertise, perspectives, and resources—often resulting in more innovative, interdisciplinary, and high-impact outcomes.
+Collaborative work can:

 Accessing research collaboration data

-Collaboration metrics provide insight into how researchers and institutions work together.
-These can be used to:
+Collaboration metrics can provide valuable insights into how individuals, groups, or institutions work together.
+These indicators can help you:

 • Report on collaboration activity at local, national, or international levels

-• Locate potential collaborators by research field or topic
+• Locate potential collaborators by topic, region, or institution

 Image showing international collaboration data generated using the SciVal platform